A systematic study of AGN feedback in a disk galaxy using MACER II: predictions of X-ray surface brightness profiles and comparison with eROSITA observations: Abstract

 \section{Abstract}

 Recently, we have performed a systematic study of AGN feedback in a disk galaxy within the {\it MACER} framework.
 Various model predictions, including the AGN duty cycle, the correlation between black hole accretion rates and star formation rates, and the (cold) gas fraction, have been compared with observations and will be presented in a series of papers.
-As the second paper in this series, without adjusting any model parameters, we directly use the simulation data introduced in Paper I to compute the predicted X-ray surface brightness profile and compare it with eROSITA observations of circumgalactic medium (CGM) emission around galaxies, which provide important constraints on AGN feedback models.
+As the second paper in this series, without adjusting any model parameters, we directly use the simulation data introduced in \citetalias{Zou_2026} to compute the predicted X-ray surface brightness profile and compare it with eROSITA observations of circumgalactic medium (CGM) emission around galaxies, which provide important constraints on AGN feedback models.
 For this comparison, we adopt two stacked eROSITA radial profiles of X-ray surface brightness: (1) distant galaxies with $\log(M_*/M_\odot) = 10.5-11.0$ at $z\approx 0.02-0.10$ from \citet{Zhang2024a}, and (2) nearby $L^*$ galaxies within 50 Mpc from \citet{he2026}.
 We find that the average simulated profile over time is in good agreement with the stacked measurements of \citet{Zhang2024a} over a broad radial range (out to \(\sim 100\,\mathrm{kpc}\)).
 Our model predictions also match the results of \citet{he2026} at projected radii from \(\sim 20\,\mathrm{kpc}\) to $120\,\mathrm{kpc}$.
-Overall, the consistency between our simulations and the eROSITA data indicates that the X-ray emission detected by eROSITA is predominantly thermal in origin, rather than nonthermal, as supported by the spectral analysis presented by \citet{he2026}.
+While our simulations, which predict only thermal emission, are consistent with these recent X-ray observations, the limitations in our current model mean that this agreement does not preclude a potential contribution from non-thermal emission, e.g., from an extended halo of cosmic rays.

 \keywords{Galaxies: evolution — Galaxies: spiral — Galaxies: active — Galaxies: nuclei — Galaxies: star formation — Galaxies: quenching — ISM: jets and outflows — Methods: numerical}